bplmaps/lmec-main-site/content/donate/sponsor-an-atlas.md

 #### Expanding Atlascope

 We began Atlascope by starting with atlases of historic Boston and its surrounding areas.
-However, these atlases exist in towns across Massachusetts, and we would love to add these.
-It can take up to 60 hours of skilled staff and intern labor to transform a single atlas from printed pages into a modern, readable web-layer.
-This is a time-consuming process (for more information, read this article by last year's Northeastern Co-op about the geotransformation process.)
+However, these atlases exist in towns across the state, and **our goal is to expand Atlascope to cover even more of Massachusetts**.
+It can take up to 60 hours of skilled staff and intern labor to transform a single atlas from printed pages into a modern, readable web-layer, a time-consuming process.

 **Are there atlases of other Massachusetts towns you would like to see added to Atlascope?** The Leventhal Center is in the process of digitizing and geotransforming historic atlases from towns and counties across the state of Massachusetts. **We are currently fundraising for the base amount of labor it takes to** **ingest each physical atlas into Atlascope for usage and discovery.** If you would like to help support or be a part of this project, please fill out this form below, and a member our staff will be in touch with you.
 If you have been in contact with us already and are ready to make a contribution, please [visit this page](https://www.leventhalmap.org?form=SPONSOR-ATLAS).